Dependency Injection#

 Overview#

-Dependency Injection can happen only for Beans, objects that are controlled by the framework.
-The classes must be annotated with either @Component or @Service.
-All of these classes will be instantiated at the start of the application and there will be only one instance.
+In the Spring framework, Dependency Injection can happen only for Beans, objects that are controlled by the framework.
+Spring builds objects, manages them, and “injects” them where needed.
+This makes code more modular, testable, and flexible.
+The classes that implement the dependencies must be annotated with either @Component or @Service.
+All of these dependencies will be instantiated at the start of the application, and there will be only one instance.
 If there is a need to create multiple objects, then special care is necessary.

 How are dependencies resolved?

 Spring has several ways to resolve the dependencies.
-It can all feel magical and if the developer doesn’t follow good practices, the code can end up poorly organized and fragile.
-Dependencies need to be annotated with @Autowired so that Spring can identify them.
+It can all feel magical.
+If the developer doesn’t follow good practices, the code can end up poorly organized and fragile.
+An object requesting the dependencies needs to annotate its code with @Autowired so that Spring can identify when and where to inject them.
+Managing dependencies and testing flexibility becomes breeze with Spring when you properly annotate.

 Three Forms of DI#